tydevdev/experimental-ai-games/README.md

 - **2025-06-04:** Refreshed the landing page and README with separate "experiences" section using **Codex**.

+- **2025-06-05:** Added the "Whale Wonders" informational site and updated the main menu with a new Websites category using **Codex**.

 Please continue appending significant changes here along with the model used so future AI maintainers know the project history.